gruntwork-io/docs/docs/2.0/docs/library/guides/contributing.md

 # Contributing to Gruntwork IaC Library

-Contributions to the Gruntwork IaC Library are encouraged and highly valued.
+Contributions to the Gruntwork IaC Library are encouraged and highly valued. <br>
 Gruntwork receives over 1,000 customer [pull requests](https://help.github.com/articles/about-pull-requests/) annually.

 You can contribute in the following ways: